webix-hub/docs/data/desktop/crossdomain_loading.md

 Cross-Domain Data Loading
 ==============================

-It's quite uncommun that your app may require data from domain different to the one it's hosted on.
+It's quite uncommon that your app may require data from domain different to the one it's hosted on.
 Take for instance that you app is hosted at *http://app.mydomain.com*, data is located at *http://data.mydomain.com* and the [data-loading](desktop/data_loading.md) script is called *"data.php"*.

 Standard loading will fail in this case as all browsers block all cross-domain operations for the sake of safety even if you try using a different port.